NASCAR Cup Series career of Jeff Gordon: 1995: First championship

-In 1995, Gordon had a rough start in the Daytona 500, finishing 22nd after starting fourth.
+In 1995, Gordon had a rough start in the Daytona 500, finishing 22nd after starting 4th.
 The following week at Rockingham, he won the pole with a lap speed of 157.620 mph, breaking the previous track record of 157.099 mph set by Ricky Rudd.
 Gordon eventually won the race, after leading 329 laps.
 At Richmond, he won the pole, but a fuel pump ended his day, causing him to finish 36th.
 A week later, Gordon won at Atlanta, followed by his third one of the season at Darlington, only to crash.
 Gordon won his third race of the year at Bristol, followed by yet another pole at North Wilkesboro.
 He won his fifth pole of the season at Charlotte but after that race, NASCAR officials found unapproved wheel hubs on his car, and fined the team $60,000 while placing Ray Evernham on probation indefinitely.
 Gordon later won four more poles during the season (Dover, Michigan, Indianapolis, Martinsville) while winning races at Daytona, New Hampshire, Darlington, and Dover.
 The results during the season gave him a 300-point lead over Dale Earnhardt, and Gordon won his first ever career Winston Cup championship.
 The team's consistency was much better as well, having had three DNF's in 1995, compared to 21 in his previous two seasons combined.

 1996: Title defense

 Gordon got off to a rocky start in 1996, but rebounded to win 10 races.
-The #24 team collected wins at Richmond, Darlington (winning both the spring race and the Southern 500), Bristol, Dover (winning both races there), Pocono, Talladega, Martinsville, and North Wilkesboro (winning the final official NASCAR race at the track).
+The No. 24 team collected wins at Richmond, Darlington (winning both the spring race and the Southern 500), Bristol, Dover (winning both races there), Pocono, Talladega, Martinsville, and North Wilkesboro (winning the final official NASCAR race at the track).
 This would start a third-year streak of winning double-digit races.
-He finished second to his teammate Terry Labonte for the championship, losing by 37 points.
+He finished 2nd to his teammate Terry Labonte for the championship, losing by 37 points.